 There are a couple of workarounds you can try out to make compatible the headphone with your Android.
 However, these solutions are not going to solve your problem 100%.
-Those who are interested to find a solution, go through few of those, and you can pick the best one.
+Those who are interested to find a solution, go through a few of those, and you can pick the best one.

 1, Use Bluetooth Third-party Earbuds.

-Those who are really like the Apple earbud design, and still want to use with their Android phone, there are plenty of third-party headsets are available in the market imitating the same design of Apple, but coming with Bluetooth connectivity.
+Those who are really like the Apple earbud design, and still want to use with their Android phone, there are plenty of third-party headsets are available in the market imitating the same design of Apple, but come with Bluetooth connectivity.

 Since the connection is made through Bluetooth, the controls are going to be compatible with both iPhone and Android devices.
 The Yostyle Wireless Headphones is coming with V4.1 Stereo Earphones and Noise Cancelling Earbuds.

 These Supersmall Earbuds are offering the best stereo experience with Wireless Bluetooth technology connection.
-These ultra-small earbuds are an ideal solution to use with your iPhone, and you can enjoy music, listening to podcasts, and making calls (buy from Buy from Amazon ).
-If you want an AirPod headphone from Apple, that work with Samsung or other Android devices, you can get Apple AirPods Wireless Bluetooth Headset. (buy from Buy from Amazon).
+These ultra-small earbuds are an ideal solution to use with your iPhone, and you can enjoy music, listening to podcasts, and making calls (Buy from Amazon).
+If you want an AirPod headphone from Apple, that work with Samsung or other Android devices, you can get Apple AirPods Wireless Bluetooth Headset.
+(Buy from Amazon).

 2, Use Third-party Wired Headphones.